Optatus of Thamugadai: Biography

 Their revolt established non-Roman and native power in North Africa, with Gildo being the political power and Optatus, the philosophy behind this political movement.

 It has traditionally been claimed that Gildo lead bands of Circumcellions to terrorise the countryside though Frend failed to find record of religious coercion by the Donatists upon the neighboring Catholics.

-An inscription bearing the name of bishop Optatus has been found in the Donatist basillica at Thamugadi.
+An inscription bearing the name of bishop Optatus has been found in the Donatist basilica at Thamugadi.

 He should not be confused with St. Optates, Bishop of Milevis, who was a contemporary, and fierce critic of Donatism.